temporalio/documentation/docs/filter-workflows.md

 ## Memo vs Search Attributes

-Temporal offers two methods for creating workflows with key-value pairs: memo and search attributes.
-Memo can only be provided on workflow start.
+Temporal offers two methods for creating Workflows with key-value pairs: memo and search attributes.
+Memo can only be provided on Workflow start.
 Also, memo data are not indexed, and are therefore not searchable.
-Memo data are visible when listing workflows using the list APIs.
-Search attributes data are indexed so you can search workflows by querying on these attributes.
+Memo data are visible when listing Workflows using the list APIs.
+Search attributes data are indexed so you can search Workflows by querying on these attributes.
 However, search attributes require the use of Elasticsearch.

 Memo and search attributes are available in the Go client in [StartWorkflowOptions](https://pkg.go.dev/go.temporal.io/sdk/internal#StartWorkflowOptions).